plokhotnyuk/jsoniter-scala/README.md

 final class Level private (name: String, ordinal: Int) extends Enum[Level](name, ordinal)
 ```

-For Scala 3 the workaround can be the same for JVM and JS:
+For Scala 3 the workaround can be the same for all platforms:
 ```scala
 enum Level extends Enum[Level] {
   case HIGH